roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 ### Messages

-The `turtlebot4_msgs` package contains the custom messages used on the Turtlebot4:
+The `turtlebot4_msgs` package contains the custom messages used on the TurtleBot 4:

 * [UserButton](https://github.com/turtlebot/turtlebot4/blob/galactic/turtlebot4_msgs/msg/UserButton.msg): User Button states.
 * [UserLed](https://github.com/turtlebot/turtlebot4/blob/galactic/turtlebot4_msgs/msg/UserLed.msg): User Led control.
 * [UserDisplay](https://github.com/turtlebot/turtlebot4/blob/galactic/turtlebot4_msgs/msg/UserDisplay.msg): User Display data.

-The Turtlebot4 can also use all of the actions, messages, and services that the iRobot® Create3® platform supports:
+The TurtleBot 4 can also use all of the actions, messages, and services that the iRobot® Create® 3 platform supports:

 #### Actions
 * [AudioNoteSequence](https://github.com/iRobotEducation/irobot_create_msgs/blob/main/action/AudioNoteSequence.action): Play a given set of notes from the speaker for a given number of iterations.